-Businesses in the Philippines that hold inventories for sale are required to submit an Inventory List to the BIR each year.
+In short – businesses in the Philippines that hold inventories for sale are required to submit an updated Inventory List to the BIR by a specific deadline every year.

 What is the Inventory List?